How to plan an African safari on a tight budget: 8-step safari planning

 Of these safari destinations, South Africa, Namibia, and Kenya are often considered the cheapest African safari countries to visit, followed by Botswana, Uganda, and Tanzania.

-African safari lions in KenyaAfrican safari lions in Kenya
+African safari lions in Kenya

 2. List your must-see places in Africa

 Another way to approach the all-important travel destination question is to list your ultimate ‘must-sees’ in Africa.
+For an overview of where to go, see Planning an African safari in Africa.

-For help choosing between southern and East Africa, read our blog post: Southern Africa vs East Africa Safaris - how to choose?
+For help choosing between Southern and East Africa, read our blog post: Southern Africa vs East Africa Safaris - how to choose?

 Safari Planning Tip: Be open to other experiences that are not necessarily on your must-see list.
 There are many incredible places and things to see in Africa - the little hidden gems along the way can be a wonderful surprise.